creatvie-introvert/btr-directory-mvp/README.md

 **Who they are:** People actively searching for a long-term rental home in a Build-to-Rent development and using the site to discover, compare, and enquire.

-- Discover Build-toRent developments in a specific city
+- Discover Build-to-Rent developments in a specific city
 - Compare developments using clear, scannable information
 - View essential details such as amenities, tenancy information, and images
 - Submit an enquiry with minimal friction